johnf24/item-catalog-project/README.md

 1. Navigate to the directory inside a vagrant environment

-2. Run database_setup.py to create the database
+2. Run 'database_setup.py' to create the database

-3. Run app.py
+3. Run 'python app.py'
 4. Navigate to localhost:5000 in your browser